Wilooper/Lyrica/README.md

 Lyrica API is designed to fetch song lyrics efficiently by querying multiple sources in a prioritized order:

 1. **YouTube Music**: The API first attempts to retrieve lyrics using `ytmusicapi`, which may include timestamped lyrics for precise synchronization (e.g., for karaoke apps).
 Special thanks to sigma67 for making this possible!
+2. **LrcLib**: If YouTube Music fails, Lyrica tries to fetch lyrics from [LrcLib](https://lrclib.net), supporting both plain and LRC timestamped lyrics.
+Special thanks  to tranxuanthang and Lrclib team for this amazing api.
-2. **Fallback Sources**: If YouTube Music fails (e.g., no lyrics available or an error occurs), the API tries Genius, Lyrics.ovh, ChartLyrics, and LyricsFreek in sequence until lyrics are found or all sources are exhausted.
+3. **Fallback Sources**: If YouTube Music and LrcLib fail (e.g., no lyrics available or an error occurs), the API tries Genius, Lyrics.ovh, ChartLyrics, and LyricsFreek in sequence until lyrics are found or all sources are exhausted.
-3. **Response Format**: Returns JSON with lyrics, source, artist, title, and timestamp.
+4. **Response Format**: Returns JSON with lyrics, source, artist, title, and timestamp.
+If LRC/timed lyrics are available, includes synchronized lines.
 If no lyrics are found, it provides detailed error messages and logs of attempted sources.
-4. **CORS and Logging**: Supports cross-origin requests for web apps and logs each API attempt for debugging, making it developer-friendly.
+5. **CORS and Logging**: Supports cross-origin requests for web apps and logs each API attempt for debugging, making it developer-friendly.

-The API runs on a Flask server, handling asynchronous requests for YouTube Music and synchronous requests for other sources, ensuring robust performance.
+The API runs on a Flask server, handling asynchronous requests for YouTube Music and LrcLib and synchronous requests for other sources, ensuring robust performance.

 ## Getting Started